 Group statement: Book topics generally include sports, politics, history, crime, business, and technology.
 We primarily read non-fiction, but we will read some fiction as well.

-Name: Not-So-Young-Adult Book Group (NSYA)
+Name: Not-So-Young-Adult Book Group (NSYA) (currently on hiatus)

 Group statement: A book group for adults in which we read young adult books.